 We hold your personal information in accordance with the security provisions of the UK Data Protection Act 1988 and the EU General Data Protection Regulation 2016/679, which came into effect in the UK in May 2018 and replaces the Data Protection Act 1988.
 Unfortunately, the transmission of data across the internet is not completely secure and whilst we do our best to protect the security of your information, we cannot ensure or guarantee that loss, misuse or alteration of data will not occur whilst data is being transferred.

 Consent and keeping your information up to date

 By giving us your personal information, or if you have already supported us in the past and have not chosen to ‘opt-out’ of any opportunities to change the way your information is managed you give your consent to the collection, storage, processing and use of your personal information by us described in this policy.

 If your personal details change, please help us to keep your information up to date by notifying us at firstname.lastname@example.org telephone 01822 890646

 Your rights to access, make changes or ask us to stop using your data

 You have the right to ask for a copy of the information we hold about you and to have any inaccuracies in your information corrected.
-You also have the right to object to your personal data being processed and to ask us to delete any personal information we hold about you.
-If at any time you wish to access your personal data held by us, exercise any of the rights mentioned above, or make a complaint about how we have handled your personal data, please apply in writing to:
+You also have the right to object to your personal data being processed and to ask us to erase any personal information we hold about you.
+If at any time you wish to access your personal data held by us, exercise any of the rights mentioned above, or make a complaint about how we have handled your personal data, please let us know by writing to:

 Making a complaint to the Information Commissioner’s Office